ambyshframber/avc2/avc2.md

 # AVC2 formal specification

-The following is the specification for any emulator of the AVC2 VCPU.
+The following is the version 1 specification for any emulator of the AVC2 VCPU.
 It is NOT the documentation for the reference implementation, also contained within this repository.

 ## 1: Preface